ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### PRESENTING THE OFFER

 The moment when you present the offer is when you need to be in super sales mode.
 Ideally, you've been selling candidates all along the way so they're already very excited about the company and the opportunity for them.
-Regardless, this is a big deal for the candidate, so make sure to give the occasion the respect it deserves. roughout the process of explaining the offer, remember to be especially upbeat, congratulate the candidate, and emphasize the fun you'll have and the great things you'll build together. it's also critical that you're transparent and outline all the key points of the offer upfront, especially anything they may not be expecting or used to, such as equity compensation or probation/trial periods.
+Regardless, this is a big deal for the candidate, so make sure to give the occasion the respect it deserves. roughout the process of explaining the offer, remember to be especially upbeat, congratulate the candidate, and emphasize the fun you'll have and the great things you'll build together.
+It's also critical that you're transparent and outline all the key points of the offer upfront, especially anything they may not be expecting or used to, such as equity compensation or probation/trial periods.

 I recommend making the offer in three parts: a phone call, an email, and a dinner.
 For the phone call, I suggest calling the candidate without prior scheduling.
 At this point you'll have already done a whole bunch of scheduling with the candidate, so There'sno need to build up their anxiety further by scheduling yet another meeting.
 Alternatively, you could tell them in writing that you intend to extend an offer and schedule from there, but you lose the impact of being on the line with them when they get the news.
 I find it's just simpler to call the person and share the news all at once.